Accessible PDFs Have 4 Reading Orders

 1: The Tag reading order

-The Tag Tree in a PDF defines the document’s structure through the combination of both tags and the logical reading order of the tags.
+The Tag Tree in a PDF defines the document’s structure through the combination of both tags and the logical reading order of the tags (called the Tag Reading Order).

 The PDF/UA-1 accessibility standard requires that the Tag Tree be the primary way to provide the document’s accessibility features through tags and their reading order.